waltribeiro/node-employee/README.md

-# node-employee
+# employee-generator
-Used Node.js for proof-of-concept creation of employee spreadsheet
+Created an app that dynamically generates basic employee summaries, profiles, and links